kelaxaw/cv-md/index.md

 ## Career Summary

 Frontend Developer with 3+ years of experience building high-performance, responsive applications using React, TypeScript, and modern Web3 tools.
 Proven ability to deliver real user and business value through thoughtful UI/UX, efficient state management, and blockchain integrations.
-Comfortable working across product, design, and backend teams to ship fast and scalable features — from NFT minting and wallet auth to complex analytics and real-time interactions.
-Delivered production-grade apps for 10,000+ users and pitched MVP at ETHGlobal.
+Comfortable working across product, design, and backend teams to ship fast and scalable features — from NFT minting and wallet authentication to complex analytics and real-time interactions.
+Delivered production-grade apps for 10,000+ users and pitched an MVP at ETHGlobal.

 ---